 The WP Smush plugin works by stripping away all metadata from JPEGs and removing unused colors from indexed images.
 The result is – a smaller file size, quicker load time, and no noticeable loss of image quality.

 WP Smush is the go-to plugin for image optimization.

 7. WP Super Minify

-The three-step process for installing this plugin include downloading the plugin, uploading it to the directory, and activating it through the plugins menu which makes it very simple.
+The three-step process for installing this plugin includes downloading it, uploading it to the directory, and activating it through the plugins menu, which makes it very simple.

 WP Super Minify won’t increase Google page speed as much as some of the more technical plugins.
 However, many users can expect an increase of 2-4 percent.